ghdl/ghdl/README.md

   <a title="AppVeyor branch" href="https://ci.appveyor.com/project/tgingold/ghdl-psgys/history"><img src="https://img.shields.io/appveyor/ci/tgingold/ghdl-psgys/master.svg?logo=appveyor&logoColor=e8ecef&style=flat-square"></a>
 </p>

-This directory contains the sources of GHDL, the open-source analyzer, compiler and simulator for [VHDL](https://en.wikipedia.org/wiki/VHDL), a Hardware Description Language ([HDL](https://en.wikipedia.org/wiki/Hardware_description_language)).
+This directory contains the sources of GHDL, the open-source analyzer, compiler, simulator and (experimental) synthesizer for [VHDL](https://en.wikipedia.org/wiki/VHDL), a Hardware Description Language ([HDL](https://en.wikipedia.org/wiki/Hardware_description_language)).
 GHDL is not an interpreter: it allows you to analyse and elaborate sources to generate machine code from your design.
 Native program execution is the only way for high speed simulation.

 # Main features